-The creditcard-sized board (computer) allows you undertake basic computer functions such as playing games and videos, processing word and excel documents using Python programs and a compatible SD card.
+The creditcard-sized board (computer) allows you undertake basic computer functions such as playing games and videos, processing word and excel documents using Python programs and an amazing micro-SD card.

 You can also consider the raspberry pi starter kits that you can use for your science projects.
 Currently, there are about 5 Raspberry Pi that you can choose from?
 However, which is the best Raspberry Pi model?

 |Raspberry Pi Model||Processor||SoC Chip||Power Rating||RAM|

 |Pi 3 Model B (Editor’s Choice)||7.3||7.3||7.3||7.3|